Abolition of monarchy: Greece

 In the modern history of Greece, the monarchy was toppled in 1924, as a result of the National Schism and the Asia Minor Disaster.
 The resulting Second Hellenic Republic led a troubled existence, until a coup restored the monarchy in 1935.
 The subsequent dictatorial 4th of August Regime was established with the support of King George II of Greece, further delegitimizing the monarchy.

 During the Axis occupation of Greece, George II nominally led the Greek government in exile, but the post-war fate of the monarchy was a major dividing issue for Greeks, especially with the rise of the pro-communist National Liberation Front (EAM) as the country's largest resistance movement.
 As a compromise, the issue was to be determined by a referendum after the war.
 In the end, the threat of a post-war communist takeover led the Venizelist republicans to ally with the monarchists; with the defeat of EAM in the Dekemvriana, the subsequent White Terror, and the outbreak of the Greek Civil War in 1946 resulted in a monarchist victory in the 1946 referendum and the return of George II to the country.

-The last king, Constantine II, interfered in politics during the Apostasia of 1965.
+The last king, Constantine II, interfered in politics during the Iouliana of 1965.
 The resulting political crisis led to a military coup in April 1967.
 Constantine II reluctantly accepted the fait accompli and lent it legitimacy, but when he tried to stage a counter-coup later that year, he was defeated and forced into exile.
 Greece formally remained a monarchy until it was abolished by the military junta in June 1973, followed by a July referendum confirming that decision.
 The restoration of the monarchy was overwhelmingly defeated, after constitutional legality was restored, by a free referendum in 1974.